 I’ve also picked up the habit of exercising after work every day by doing an hour of Blogilates to release some of the stress.
 Of course it helps when your workout tanks remind you to spread “Good Vibes Only”.

 And when all that doesn’t work a girl eventually results to pampering herself with a lovely shade of green and purple glitter nail polish.
 (You know things have reached problematic level when you look down at your polish bottle and find it is happily reminding you “Everything’s going to be fine!”)

-When none of this works, what’s a librarian to do but break her no-more-buying-books,-your-to-be-read-pile-is-too-big rule… I broke down and bought Life is Good: How to Live with Purpose and Enjoy the Ride (Goodreads link)!
+When none of this works, what’s a librarian to do but break her no-more-buying-books,-your-to-be-read-pile-is-too-big rule… I broke down and bought Life is Good: How to Live with Purpose and Enjoy the Ride (Purchase from Indie Bound *affiliate link)!
 I figured it was worth a shot.
 It turns out, this book is amazing.
 It’s a guidebook for living optimistically.
 It will teach you how to run your life and a business happily.
 Everyone should read it.
 I want to reread it and internalize all of it.
 I want to carry it around everywhere and refer to it when I’m not sure about a situation.
 It’s part story, part text book.
 I couldn’t put it down.
 It’s a quick read so there’s no reason not to read it!
 And then read it over again!

 Each of the book’s chapters pertain to one “Superpower” the founders of the Life is Good® company have identified as necessary for living optimistically and staying positive.
 The 10 Superpowers are: